 Denton’s live music scene has been largely influenced by the colleges as well.
 After all, it was the Jazz Studies program at the UNT College of Music – the first of its kind in the nation – that has influenced numerous high-profile singers, songwriters, and composers.
 What does that mean for you?
 It means that Denton is loaded with plenty of up-and-coming talented musicians, some of whom perform venues around town.
 The best example of this is UNT’s famed One O’Clock Lab Band, a world-renowned jazz band that performs at the state-of-the-art Murchison Performing Arts Center.
 In addition to the standard weekend concerts, Denton also hosts a few of the top music festivals in North Texas, such as the Denton Arts & Jazz Festival and the Denton Blues Festival.

-"Li'l d’s" history with cinema is as profound as its musical heritage.
+"Denton's" history with cinema is as profound as its musical heritage.
 The aforementioned Campus Theatre hosted the world premiere of 1967’s Bonnie and Clyde, and in its heyday it screened many of Hollywood’s iconic films.
 Denton’s cinematic history lives on at the Campus Theatre in a variety of ways.
-Catch a performance by the Denton Community Theatre or the Music Theatre of Denton, or attend one of the two film festivals hosted in the theater (Denton Black Film Festival and Thin Line Film Fest).
+Catch a performance by the Denton Community Theatre or attend one of the two film festivals hosted in the theater (Denton Black Film Festival and Thin Line Fest).

 The rolling green hills that surround Denton offer a surprising attraction of their own.
 Denton sits in the midst of the North Texas Horse Country, an area home to one of the largest concentrations of horse farms with the widest variety of breeds and disciplines in the world.
 You can see these farms for yourself on a self-guided scenic driving trip, but the best way to experience it is by going on a guided tour that takes you behind the scenes at two ranches.
 For an even deeper dive into the cowboy life, don your cowboy boots and canter on over to the North Texas Fair & Rodeo.
 This annual Denton tradition, held for nine days in August, features a thrilling PRCA rodeo, livestock shows, live music, and all the tasty fair food you can handle.